Fleak SQL Language Reference

 -- Column aliasing

-SELECT timestamp AS event_time, message AS event_message FROM events;
+SELECT timestamp AS event_time, message AS event_message FROM records;

 -- DISTINCT to remove duplicates